 French Immersion for Expats

 You have been living in France for years.
-You handle the basics — ordering coffee, greeting neighbours, filling in forms.
-But when conversations speed up, when someone tells a joke at dinner, when the notaire explains the fine print — you are lost.
+You handle the basics, ordering coffee, greeting neighbours, filling in forms.
+But when conversations speed up, when someone tells a joke at dinner, when the notaire explains the fine print, you are lost.
 You nod and smile, but you know you are missing everything that matters.

 It is not your effort.
 It is not your motivation.
 It is something no French class ever explained: French has 14 distinct vowel sounds, and English speakers can only hear about 6 of them.
 The sounds you cannot hear are the ones that separate words, carry meaning, and make native speakers unintelligible to you at normal speed.
+You can see the full set in Bernard’s chart of all 14 sounds.

 Why Can’t I Learn French Even Though I Live in France?